 - Things I am learning as I respond to stress include…

-- Alternatively, write about the positive things that occured during your day.
+- Alternatively, write about the positive things that occurred during your day.

-Final Thoughts on How a Bedtime Journal Will Help You Sleep Better
+Final Thoughts on can Journaling Before Bed Help You Sleep Better?

 A good night’s sleep can help enormously with stress reduction.